reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-script/index.md

 ## reach docker-reset

-This command halts and deletes all Docker containers.
+This command stops and deletes all Docker containers including Reach Docker containers.

 ``` nonum
 $ reach docker-reset
 ```

+Use [reach down](#reach-down) to stop and delete only Reach Docker containers.

 ## reach down

-This command halts all Dockerized Reach containers.
+This command stops and deletes all Reach Docker containers.

 ``` nonum
 $ reach down
 ```

+Docker containers are instances of Docker images.
+So, after you run `reach update` to refresh you Reach Docker images, running `reach down` ensures that all Reach Docker containers based on old Reach Docker images are removed.

 ## reach hashes

-This command displays git hash values associated with Reach Docker images.
+This command displays git hash values associated with your current Reach Docker images:

 ``` nonum
 $ reach hashes